A Guide to Computational Reproducibility in Signal Processing and Machine Learning: Managing Dependencies

 Based on the above, we recommend using \verb|conda| for managing dependencies in reproducible experiments.
-This involves creating an \verb|environment.yml| (or a similarly named) file for each project, which specifies the necessary dependencies, and then constructing a new environment according to this file by using the command \verb|conda env -f environment.yml|.
+This involves creating an \verb|environment.yml| (or a similarly named) file for each project, which specifies the necessary dependencies, and then constructing a new environment based on the specifications in this file, which can be done with a simple command.
 This should be done before any code for the experiment is written in order to ensure no dependencies are unaccounted for.
-If one wants to later add a dependency they can do so by adding it to their \verb|environment.yml| file and running the command \verb| conda env update --prefix ./env --file environment.yml --prune| which updates their environment according to the new additions made to the file.
-Then, when another independent researcher wishes to run the experiment, they can quickly and easily reconstruct the same \verb|conda| enviroment with all the necessary dependencies by simply using the \verb|environment.yml| file.
+If one wants to later add a dependency they can do so by adding it to their \verb|environment.yml| file and updating their environment according to the new additions made to the file.
+Then, when another independent researcher wishes to run the experiment, they can quickly and easily reconstruct the same \verb|conda| environment with all the necessary dependencies by simply using the \verb|environment.yml| file.
+Additionally, one can specify the exact version number for the important dependencies in the ``environment.yml`` file to ensure that when the ``conda`` environment gets reconstructed on another machine (potentially with another operating system) the same dependency version is used.
 Also, for those who prefer some other dependency manager as opposed to \verb|conda|, they can still inspect the plain text yaml file to see all the necessary dependencies with their respective versions.
-A typical \verb|environment.yml| for a machine learning experiment is shown in Figure~\ref{fig:environment.yml}, demonstrating its readability and effectiveness in organizing dependencies.
+A typical ``environment.yml`` for a machine learning experiment is shown in Figure~\ref{fig:environment.yml}, demonstrating its readability and effectiveness in organizing dependencies.
+Here we have \emph{pinned} the version for TensorFlow to ensure that this same version is always preserved when the environment is reconstructed on a different machine.
 By utilizing this tool, managing dependencies becomes very straightforward and makes it possible for others to replicate the same computational environment that one had used when originally running the experiment, without the need to resort to trial and error or to contact the original researchers.

 Proper version control and dependency management tools are critical first steps to promoting reproducibility throughout development of an experiment.
 However, ensuring reproducibility for the foreseeable future is made most probable through properly shared code and data, detailed documentation and thoughtful organization of the codebase developed.
 We now shift our focus to this aspect of reproducibility.